1. Introduction: A Roundtable to Commemorate the Work of Colin S. Gray (Dec. 29, 1943 – Feb. 27, 2020)

 This succinct set of considerations provide the fundamentals distilled from a detailed review of Professor Colin Gray’s studies.
 There is nothing guaranteed in the realm of human affairs, but strategists who recognize these considerations will increase the likelihood that their strategy will be “good enough.”
 There is heroic difficulty in resolving the competing tensions inherent to crafting and implementing strategy, and only a few heroes that have taught this craft with Colin’s intense style.
 He will be remembered for keeping the strategic flame alive and passing it along to future generations of strategists.

-Dr. Frank Hoffman is a distinguished research fellow at the National Defense University.
+Frank G. Hoffman is a distinguished research fellow at the National Defense University.
 His research portfolio centers on national defense and military strategy, military innovation and adaptation, and defense economics

 Image courtesy of Antonia Gray